pavondunbar/hackathon-token/README.md

 How to Use This Contract

 NOTE: This is a crypto-backed stablecoin that has a built in KYC mechanism.
-This wa submitted to Chainlink's Hackathon back in 2023.
+This was submitted to Chainlink's Hackathon back in 2023.

 CONTRACT OWNER: